sval972/svsync/README.md

 * All sources configured in profile will be copied to the target as its own subfolder with the name of the source.
 So, after synchronization, target will have 3 subfolders source1, source2, source3, etc.

 ### File skipping
 Svsync supports skipping certain files from source while scanning.
-To skip files, use <exclude> tag inside <source>.
+To skip files, use "exclude" tag inside "source".
 There are 2 options available to skip files.

 #### Option 1: Skip subpath
 Use path attribute to skip subfolder or specific file within source.
 The path can be absolute or relative.
 Unix file separator is supported for windows.